ShashankAnand1996/Soil-Respiration-Across-Scales/README.md

 ## 6. Growing Season Definition

-Growing season is determined on a site-by-site basis using:
+The growing season is determined on a site-by-site basis using:
 - **SOS**: Start of Season (month)
 - **EOS**: End of Season (month)